They may not want to suck your blood … but they want to suck your wallet dry.

 Why are energy vampires important?

 Aside from costing you money, energy vampires can be a real drain on the power grid.
-A 2015 study by the National Resources Defense Council found that energy vampires use as much as 50 large power plants worth of energy every year, or as much energy as all of the households in Alabama and Arizona combined.
+A 2015 study by the Natural Resources Defense Council found that energy vampires use as much as 50 large power plants worth of energy every year, or as much energy as all of the households in Alabama and Arizona combined.

 And that energy can be incredibly polluting.
 Despite recent gains in renewable energy, the U.S. power grid still draws more than 60% of its energy from burning dirty energy sources.
 With the world on track to exceed 1.5 degrees Celsius of warming above preindustrial levels within 10 years, the more oil, gas, and coal we can keep in the ground, the better.